breatheco-de/exercise-postcard/.learn/exercises/03-add-first-html/README.md

 ## 📝 Instructions:

-1. Add into your `index.html` file the HTML in the example:
+1. Add into your `index.html` file the HTML code of the example